 - In a large skillet on high heat, add the broccoli, onion, garlic, mushrooms, red pepper, ginger, and water.
 Cook, stirring often until broccoli is soft and onions are translucent.
-Add water as needed to prevent the vegetables from sticking.
+Add broth and more as needed to prevent the vegetables from sticking.

-- Stir in the carrot, cashews, vinegar, and soy sauce.
+- Stir in the carrot, cashews, vinegar, soy sauce, and coconut sugar.
 Stir well and simmer for about 2 minutes.
 Sprinkle with sesame seeds.
 Serve alone or on top of quinoa or brown rice.

 Tag @skinnyms on Instagram or hashtag it #skinnyms